List of Yes concert tours (2000s–10s): Japan Fall tour 2014

 After the Australia & New Zealand tour, Yes had embarked in November 2014 on a tour of Japan, still playing the Fragile and Close To The Edge albums in their entirety plus some greatest hits and songs from their new album Heaven & Earth.
-The show on 29 November 2014 in Tokyo would become the band's final performance with Chris Squire before his passing the following summer on 27 June 2015.
+The show on 29 November 2014 in Tokyo would become the band's final performance with Chris Squire before his death the following summer on 27 June 2015.

 North American Tours 2015

 North American Summer Tour 2015

 On 6 April 2015, Yes and Toto announced that they would embark in Summer 2015 on a joint tour of North America.

 On 19 May 2015, Yes announced that Chris Squire was suffering from acute erythroid leukemia and that, due to this, former member Billy Sherwood would be covering Squire's role in the band on (previously announced) live dates in 2015, i.e. their North American Summer 2015 joint tour with Toto from August to September 2015, as well as their performances on the latest "Cruise to the Edge" festival in November 2015.
 Squire subsequently died on 27 June 2015.
-Their Mashantucket, Connecticut show on 7 August 2015 was the first time in the history of Yes that the band would perform without Squire, 47 years since the band's creation.
+Their Mashantucket, Connecticut, show on 7 August 2015 was the first time in the history of Yes that the band would perform without Squire, 47 years since the band's creation.